-in September 2018.
+In June 2018, we entered into an additional Assistance Agreement with the State of Connecticut, or the 2018 Assistance Agreement, to provide funding for the expansion and renovation of laboratory and office space.
+Under the terms of the 2018 Assistance Agreement, we borrowed from the State of Connecticut the maximum amount of \$2.0 million in September 2018.
 The funding cannot exceed more than 50% of the total costs of the expansion and renovation.
 Borrowings under the 2018 Assistance Agreement bear an interest rate of 3.25% per annum and interest payments are required for the first 60 months from the funding date.
 Interest expense related to the Assistance Agreement is expected to be \$65,000 annually for the first five years.
 Thereafter, the loan begins to fully amortize through month 120, maturing in June 2028.
 Up to \$1.0 million of the funding can be forgiven if we meet certain employment conditions.
 We may be required to prepay a portion of the loan if the employment conditions are not met.
 The 2018 Assistance Agreement requires that we be located in the State of Connecticut through June 2028 with a default penalty of repayment of the full original funding amount of \$2.0 million plus liquidated damages of 7.5% of the total amount of funding received.

-Pursuant to our license agreement with Yale, we are required to pay Yale, subject to the achievement of specified development and regulatory milestones, payments aggregating up to approximately \$3.0 million for the first licensed product and up to approximately \$1.5 million for the second licensed product.
+Pursuant to our license agreement with Yale University, or Yale, we are required to pay Yale, subject to the achievement of specified development and regulatory milestones, payments aggregating up to approximately \$3.0 million for the first licensed product and up to approximately \$1.5 million for the second licensed product.
 We are not required to make any milestone payments for any licensed products beyond the first two.
 While the agreement remains in effect, we are required to pay Yale low-single digit royalties on aggregate worldwide net sales of certain licensed products, which may be subject to reductions.
+We met one milestone triggering a \$50,000 payment to Yale upon the initiation of the Phase 1 clinical trial for ARV-110.